ShivamS72/Entry-Management-System/README.md

 #  Entry Management System

-This software manages the visitors in an office.
+Software for managing the visitors in an office.

 ## Description